Win, Lose, or Draw (Parks and Recreation): Plot

 The final results are in and Bobby is declared the winner, but Ben correctly says that Bobby's small margin of victory is low enough to trigger an automatic recount.
 Leslie goes missing but Ron finds her in the city council chambers, where she laments letting her friends down after they worked so hard for her.
 Ron tells her that he and the parks department joined her campaign because they care about her and her dream, not the reward of winning.
 Hearing this, Leslie tells Ben he should accept the job.
 The recount eventually comes in and it is official: Leslie has won, to Leslie's overwhelmed jubilation and Jerry's (and Bobby's) relief.
 Ben accepts Jennifer's offer and she leaves without saying goodbye to Chris.
-Ron turns down the Assistant City Manager position, content with his life; Jean-Ralphio (Ben Schwartz) asks Chris for the job, but he is turned down immediately.
+Ron turns down the Assistant City Manager position, content with his life; Jean-Ralphio asks Chris for the job, but he is turned down immediately.
 Leslie thanks her friends and supporters with a heartfelt speech; she previously asked Ben about the concession speech that he wrote, but he reveals that he never wrote it.
 Later, a drunk Ann gets back together with Tom and even agrees to move in with him, fulfilling his dream.

-In a B plot, April (Aubrey Plaza) asks for Andy's (Chris Pratt) help after she accidentally deletes all of the department's files.
+In a B plot, April asks for Andy's help after she accidentally deletes all of the department's files.
 When their attempts to recover them fail, they jokingly plan to move away, change their identities, and get new careers, with all of Andy's careers revolving around law enforcement (like his often used alter ego, FBI agent Burt Macklin).
-The day is saved when Donna (Retta) reveals that she has a back-up copy of the files because Jerry always accidentally deletes files.
+The day is saved when Donna reveals that she has a back-up copy of the files because Jerry always accidentally deletes files.
 April later suggests that Andy actually join the police department.